Ahmed-Adel-Ismail/J-Curry/README.md

 # J-Curry for Java

+## In Java 6,7 version of the library:
 ## Curry.toConsumer(), Curry.toFunction(), Curry.toBiFunction(), Curry.toPredicate(), Curry.toAction(), Curry.toCallable()

 it is possible to Curry any method through one of 2 ways, the first is to put this method in one of the RxJava2 functional interfaces like a Consumer.java, or Function.java, etc..., or through passing it's "method reference" as there first parameter, for Android this requires adding Retrolambda